Treatment Option Overview

 Patients who take part in clinical trials also help improve the way diseases will be treated in the future.
 Even when clinical trials do not lead to effective new treatments, they often answer important questions and help move research forward.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood craniopharyngioma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your child's doctor about clinical trials that may be right for your child.
 General information about clinical trials is available from the NCI Web site.

 Some clinical trials only include patients who have not yet received treatment.
 Other trials test treatments for patients who have not improved.
 There are also clinical trials that test new ways to stop a disease from recurring (coming back) or reduce the side effects of treatment.